 - Your child's well-being is very important.
-We have a Family Liaison Officer, Mr Collier, on site. - Miss Smitth, Miss Allen and Mrs Tutt are our Learning Mentors and they work with children on social, emotional and behavioural support programmes.
-Alongside this, they are also able to offer one to one support for individual children. - Mrs Johncock and Mrs Rolfe are SENCO assistants and support the successful running of the SEN department.
-They are both very experienced SEN Teaching Assistant who may work with the children on a one-to-one basis undertaking assessments to determine a child's specific needs and can offer support to teachers and teaching assistants on what strategies will be useful. - We have limited access to an educational psychologist, who we can use for observations and consultations on individuals. - We routinely use the 5 point scale with children to identify when they are feeling overwhelmed and offer strategies to support. - The Rainbow room offers a quiet space for calming down and regrouping. - We are very aware that a child might need to talk to any member of staff about issues that are worrying them and channels of communication are always open. - Relevant staff are trained to support medical needs such as epilepsy and diabetes; as well as the use of epi-pens.
+We have a Family Liaison Officer, Mr Collier, on site - Miss Smitth, Miss Allen and Mrs Tutt are our Learning Mentors and they work with children on social, emotional and behavioural support programmes.
+Alongside this, they are also able to offer one to one support for individual children. - Mrs Watkins and Mrs Rolfe are SENCO assistants and support the successful running of the SEN department.
+They are both very experienced SEN Teaching Assistant who may work with the children on a one-to-one basis undertaking assessments to determine a child's specific needs and can offer support to teachers and teaching assistants on what strategies will be useful. - We routinely use the zones of regulation with children to identify when they are feeling overwhelmed and offer strategies to support. - The Rainbow room offers a quiet space for calming down and regrouping. - We are very aware that a child might need to talk to any member of staff about issues that are worrying them and channels of communication are always open. - Relevant staff are trained to support medical needs such as epilepsy and diabetes; as well as the use of epi-pens.
 We have a 'Supporting Pupils with Medical Needs' Policy in place which ensures all pupils with medical needs are fully supported. - Our behaviour policy, which includes guidance on expectations, rewards and sanctions is fully understood by all staff and pupils. - We regularly monitor attendance and take the necessary actions to prevent prolonged, unauthorised absence. - Our School Council meets regularly to discuss the issues that are important to the children as well as ways in which we can improve the running of the school.
 The school Councillors are democratically elected by their classmates. - Several members of staff have been trained in coaching and use this to support children's emotional well-being. - A nurture club is run by our Learning Mentors at lunchtimes; this provides children with time to share their worries and concerns and engage in supported play.
 In addition, there are several clubs run by support staff specifically to meet the needs of individual children during playtimes and lunchtimes. - Mindfulness is used within classes, providing children with strategies to help regulate their emotions.